-CMHs to retain savings given risk reserve component of rates: Parallel to the changes needed to allow for the development of risk reserves by the PIHPs, the CMHs should be allowed to retain savings for investment in the system.
+Parallel to the changes needed to allow for the development of risk reserves by the PIHP's, the CMHs should be allowed to retain savings for investment in the system.

-The fair and just distribution of funding, reflecting population needs, and population dispersion - achieved through the addition of funding not through the through redistribution; no community is over-funded for mental health services.
+The fair and just distribution of funding, reflecting population needs, and population dispersion - achieved through the addition of funding not through redistribution; no community is over-funded for mental health services.

-Foster local millages and other efforts to build local funding base to support CMH and provider systems, while recognizing that local millages cannot/do not relieve state's obligation to fund MH care via GF and Medicaid - to ensure uniformity of funding (blanket coverage for the state) regardless of ability of counties to fund millages and other local funding.
+Foster local millages and other efforts to build the local funding base to support CMH and provider systems, while recognizing that local millages cannot/do not relieve the state's obligation to fund MH care via GF and Medicaid - to ensure uniformity of funding (blanket coverage for the state) regardless of the ability of counties to fund millages and the availability of other local funding.